Seller9/PerthBot/README.md

 And that is the story of "Why Perth?".

+# Command and Interactivity List
+This section will be updated once the rewrite is complete.

+## Commands
+This is the list of commands Perth Bot can run:

+## Interactions
+This is the list of non-command interactions you can do:

 # Credits
 You can also find this information by using the =credits command.